WiFiPineapple/legacy-wifipineapple-wiki/add_ssl.md

 ```

 ### Remove Password From Private Key
+We need to remove the password from our private key for obvious security reasons.

 ```
 openssl rsa -in server.key -out server.key
 ```

 ### Generate CA Certificate
+The CA certificate will be used to confirm the Pineapple's identity to our browser.

 ```
 openssl req -new -x509 -days 3650 -key ca.key -out ca.pem
 ```

 ### Generate Certificate Signing Request
+Using our CA certificate we "sign" our private key to confirm that the Pineapple is what we think it is.

 ```
 openssl req -new -key server.key -out server.csr
 ```

 ### Self-Signed Certificate
+Now we can self-sign our certificate.

 ```
 openssl x509 -req -days 3650 -in server.csr -CA ca.pem -CAkey ca.key -set_serial 01 -out server.pem